mahmoud0x01/crypto_bot/readme.md

 - Includes a simulation mode to test strategies risk-free.
 - Offers manual trading via Telegram bot commands.
 - Ensures secure access through chat ID restrictions.
+- Proper ratelimiting of APIs to avoid blocking
 - ability to remotely add more authorized user to use the bot instance with you